 7 Tips to Help Military Kids Adjust to a New School

 From peers to teachers, there are no familiar faces to them.
-And to some, this can be incredibly overwhelming!
 So what can you do to help?

-Clothing.
-Let them pick out their outfits for school and lay them out the night before.
+Let kids pick out their outfits for school and lay them out the night before.

 Teach your kids that, even though it can be scary to go to a new school, it’s an opportunity to make even more friends and try new activities.
 Plus, they will meet new teachers who they might (fingers crossed) like even more than previous ones.